California Marriage Counseling Online

 - Navigating separation

-Small fights and issues can lead to bigger divides and disagreements, and to patterns of fighting that feel familiar even though the topics may change.
+Small fights and issues can lead to bigger divides and disagreements, as well as to cyclical patterns of fighting that feel familiar even though the topics may change.
 If these small fights and issues are addressed immediately through marriage coaching, both partners learn skills to resolve conflicts in a healthy way and the conflicts tend to become less frequent and problematic over time.
 On the other hand, if conflicts are left unaddressed, they snowball into bigger patterns and arguments.

-In marriage counseling, you will learn skills and tools to address these types of patterns, such as:
+In marriage counseling, you will learn these types of skills, techniques, and tools that will address and prevent dysfunctional patterns, such as: